inpsyde/jekyll-syde-theme/docs/theme-development.md

 [`_config.yml`](https://github.com/inpsyde/jekyll-inpsyde-theme/blob/master/_config.yml) at repo root is for generating http://localhost:4000/jekyll-inpsyde-theme/docs for local development.

 Whenever duplicated, [`_config.yml`](https://github.com/inpsyde/jekyll-inpsyde-theme/blob/master/_config.yml) at repo root takes priority.

+Similarly, the local site might contains `/docs/` in the URLs.
+This is because Jekyll translates the file paths into permalinks.
+The `/docs/` part will be stripped away on `https://inpsyde.github.io/jekyll-inpsyde-theme`.

 ## Tips